Collection Development Policy

 • Dissertations, Theses

 • The Libraries collect electronic copies of all dissertations and theses completed at the University.
 Dissertations and theses completed outside of Florida Atlantic University are requested through Interlibrary Loan when available.
 International dissertations and theses are not usually acquired.
 Students at Florida Atlantic University will submit dissertations and theses electronically as mandated by the University.
-Digitized and hard-copy theses published by students in the Harriet L. Wilkes Honors College are listed in the FAU Libraries catalog, and a select number are accessible through the Digital Collection Directory.
+Digitized and hard-copy theses published by students in the Harriet L. Wilkes Honors College are listed in the Florida Atlantic Libraries catalog, and a select number are accessible through the Digital Collection Directory.

 • Maps